Moving with Us in 4 Easy Steps!

 To cater for children from other nationalities, there are also several European schools such as the Lycee Francais Charles de Gaulle.
 A French co-educational primary and secondary independent day school.

 That said, state schools perform very nicely too.
-6 out of the 9 local state schools are said to be “outstanding” and the remainder are rated as “good” by Ofsted, quite an achievement.
+8 out of the 13 closest state schools are said to be “outstanding” and the remaining 5 are rated as “good” by Ofsted, quite an achievement.

 Of course, with everything so easily reached older students have a huge choice of both further education colleges and universities.

 One mile from Chelsea is the prestigious Imperial College London (legally named Imperial College of Science, Technology and Medicine).
 Established by Royal Charter in 1907, the college focuses exclusively on science, technology, medicine, and business.
 The main campus is located in South Kensington.

 Imperial has an international community, with more than 59% of students from outside the UK and 140 countries represented on campus.